cleesmith/NiceGUI-primer/README.md

 	python -B main.py
 	```

-2. collect all of the scrapable urls using Playwright via Chromium
+2. Collect all of the scrapable urls using Playwright via Chromium
 	```sh
 	pip install playwright
 	```